Have you ever pulled toast out of a VCR? Or told your child to stop drinking water out of the carpet? I have.

 Don’t worry, you don’t need Jedi training to do it, but it might help.

 Kids LOVE Star Wars.
-These activities are perfect for all those Star Wars loving kids currently destroying your kitchen (you should probably go check on them right now).
+So these Star War-ish activities are perfect for all those Star Wars loving kids currently destroying your kitchen (you should probably go check on them right now).

 I set this up as a 4-day camp with daily activities but you can pick and choose activities that will suit your needs, time, or budget.